-The Board of Directors has one vacancy as a result of the resignation of Alan H. Potamkin in November, 2000.
+The Board of Directors currently has one vacancy.
 The Board of Directors may appoint a director to fill the vacancy at a later date in accordance with the Company's Bylaws.

 One director, or 25 percent of the directors up for election, is to be elected at the Annual Meeting by the holders of Common Stock voting separately as a class.
 Mr. Walker has been nominated as a director to be elected by the holders of Common Stock and proxies will be voted for Mr. Walker absent contrary instructions.
-Mr. Walker was appointed as a director of the Company in June 2000 to fill the vacancy created by the resignation of Robert Novello in fiscal 1999.
+Mr. Walker was appointed as a director of the Company in June 2000 to fill a vacancy.